litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

 ## Version Status

-- Major modifications to support web workers
+- Major modifications _have been made to_ to support web workers
 - Certain features described below may be partially or completely broken

+TBD test:
+- Very large transaction in a web worker

 ## Other Status